Involving young people

 What is the Young Theologians in Communion reference group?

 The Communion of Protestant Churches in Europe involves young people in its work.
 Besides special collaborative events, in summer 2020 the Council of the CPCE launched a programme called Young Theologians in Communion, appointing a number of young theologians aged between 21 and 35 years from 15 churches to a reference group.

-These young people are all volunteers in this endeavour, which will enable them to experience the diversity of European Protestantism and simultaneously establish an important link between the CPCE and their particular churches.
+These young people are all volunteers in this endeavour, which will enable them to experience the diversity of European Protestantism and simultaneously establish an important link between the CPCE and their respective churches.
 At the meetings in November 2020, the group discussed the reception of Leuenberg texts and other documents produced by the CPCE.

 In addition to this programme, the CPCE is collaborating on theological training with the Centro Melantone in Rome and the Centre for Eastern Protestant Theology (ZETO) in Sibiu, with the aim of encouraging Protestant theological studies in predominantly Catholic and Orthodox environments.